Sky wins Rugby World Cup rights to 2029, offloads RugbyPass

 The deal was first revealed by the Herald on October 6.

 Sky said it had secured pay TV, streaming and free-to-air rights.
-There was no immediate confirmation of a free-to-air partner, or partners.
-The Herald earlier reported that Sky will potentially look to work with both TVNZ and Three owner Warner Bros Discovery
+There was no immediate confirmation of a free-to-air partner or partners.
+The Herald earlier reported Sky would potentially look to work with both TVNZ and Three owner Warner Bros Discovery.

-It's the second major clawback from Spark Sport after Sky won back English Premier League rights with an expanded six-season deal.
+The deal is Sky's second major win-back from Spark Sport after Sky secured English Premier League football for the next six seasons.

 Sky has not put a dollar value on the deal, but says it wasn't all cash.
 World Rugby will get Sky's RugbyPass service as part of the payment (more on the struggling RugbyPass below).